Published: 24. August 2018, updated: 11. September 2023

 During the Counter-Reformation in Upper Austria, the Protestants were increasingly restricted in the exercise of their faith.
 There were first emigrations, which the authorities tried to prevent by sanctions.

 What role the Obermayers played in the 1625 incidents in their neighboring village of Natternbach – or in the peasant uprisings in Upper Austria in general – is not known.
 The place of their parish Neukirchen am Wald was completely destroyed in a battle on September 19, 1626.
 It can be assumed that this epoch will not have passed with trace and inactivity at the convinced Protestants.

 In the period that followed, the Counter-Reformation continued to intensify.
 The Protestants were oppressed in their homeland, e.g. civil rights were denied, their books were publicly burnt, and they were forced to attend Catholic worship and the Corpus Christi procession.

 Many Protestants were so deeply rooted in their faith that they left their homeland in Upper Austria – losing much of their property and giving up contact with relatives, friends and neighbors.
 As „Exulant“ (exiles) or „Ländler“, as they were often named in the immigration places, they made their way to a new life.
-At that time, there were no large refugee flows from the Hausruckviertel, but smaller groups explored places to stay for the family members who later followed.
+At that time, there were no large refugee flows from the Hausruckviertel, but smaller groups of younger men first explored possible settlement sites in order to find a place to stay for family members who would later follow.

 The Protestant regions in Middle Franconia, which were destroyed and depopulated by the Thirty Years‘ War, were a popular destination.